ibm-cloud-architecture/refarch-eda/README.md

 ### Building this booklet locally

-The content of this repository is written with markdown files, packaged with [MkDocs](https://www.mkdocs.org/) and can be built into a book-readable format by MkDocs build processes.

-1. Install MkDocs locally following the [official documentation instructions](https://www.mkdocs.org/#installation).
-1. Install Material plugin for mkdocs:  `pip install mkdocs-material`
-2. `git clone https://github.com/ibm-cloud-architecture/refarch-eda.git` _(or your forked repository if you plan to edit)_
-3. `cd refarch-eda`
-4. `mkdocs serve`
-5. Go to `http://127.0.0.1:8000/` in your browser.

-### Building this booklet locally but with docker

-In some cases you might not want to alter your Python setup and rather go with a docker image instead.
-This requires docker is running locally on your computer though.

-* docker pull squidfunk/mkdocs-material
-* git clone https://github.com/ibm-cloud-architecture/refarch-eda.git (or your forked repository if you plan to edit)
-* docker run --rm -it -p 8000:8000 -v ${PWD}:/docs squidfunk/mkdocs-material
-* Go to http://127.0.0.1:8000/ in your browser.

 ### Pushing the book to GitHub Pages

 1. Ensure that all your local changes to the `master` branch have been committed and pushed to the remote repository.